Microsoft Transact-SQL Programming

 - Programming Features of T-SQL

-- Data Types and Functions
+- T-SQL Data Types and Functions

 This class is intended for analysts, developers, designers, administrators, and managers new to the SQL programming language.
-Upon completion, participants will understand SQL functions, join techniques, database objects and constraints, and will be able to write useful stored procedures and triggers as well as complex queries and updates.
+Upon completion, participants will understand SQL functions, join techniques, database objects and constraints, and will be able to write useful stored procedures and views as well as complex queries and updates.
 Comprehensive hands on exercises are integrated throughout to reinforce learning and develop real competency.

 Course Prerequisites: General computer knowledge.
 Familiarity with relational database concepts is helpful but not required.